foo123/FILTER.js/api-reference.md

 * `toggle( )`  toggle the filter's `ON`/`OFF` status
 * `isOn( )`   check if filter is `ON` or `OFF`
 * `combineWith( similarFilterInstance:Filter )`  for any filter that supports combination of a similar filter with itself, else does nothing
-* `setInput(key, inputImage:Image)`  for filters that accept multiple extra inputs (e.g `blend` filters) this method sets various extra inputs by key and manages the extra inputs more efficiently and transparently
+* `setInput(key:String, inputImage:Image)`  for filters that accept multiple extra inputs (e.g `blend` filters) this method sets various extra inputs by key and manages the extra inputs more efficiently and transparently
 * `unsetInput(key)`  for filters that accept multiple extra inputs (e.g `blend` filters) this method unsets inputs by key (see above)
 * `input(key)/getInput(key)`  for filters that accept multiple extra inputs (except the main image input e.g `blend` filters) the extra inputs are available to the filter via this method by inputKey (see above)
 * `serialize( )`  serialize filter's parameters (for use during parallel processing)